- SAM Learning Ltd is a registered company, No. 2826785, with registered address Webber House, 26-28 Market Street, Altrincham, Cheshire, WA14 2DT

 How can access be revoked for members of staff who have left a school?

-Senior leaders with an active SAM Learning admin account can make a member of staff inactive, which will prevent them from having access to SAM Learning.
+For schools registering their staff manually, senior leaders with an active SAM Learning admin account can make a member of staff inactive, which will prevent them from having access to SAM Learning.

 - Sign into the SAM Learning admin account